 Point Mugu, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

 Point Mugu is an extremely ethnically-diverse town.
 The people who call Point Mugu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Point Mugu residents report their race to be White, followed by Black or African-American.
 Point Mugu also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.78% of the town’s residents.
-Important ancestries of people in Point Mugu include Irish, African, European, Yugoslavian, and Other West Indian.
+People of Hispanic or Latino origin account for 37.38% of the town’s residents.
+Important ancestries of people in Point Mugu include Irish, European, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Point Mugu is English.
 Other important languages spoken here include Spanish and African languages.